All Episodes Plain Text

 If they are, we have a budget process that can do that.

-Our guest with us, and if you want to ask some questions about these budget -related matters or other things...
+And if you want to ask them questions about these budget-related matters or other things, here's how you can call us.

-And you can text us.
+And you can text us at 202-748-8003.

 Do you think that's his philosophy or at least his thinking?

-Well, that's why he has the doge.
+Well, that's why he has the Doge.

-And that has got to be done, because otherwise market conditions are going to intervene.
+And that has got to be done because otherwise market conditions are going to intervene.

 We're going to see a sovereign debt crisis.

-Because before you can provide for the common defense and promote the general welfare, you've got to be able to pay for it.
+And that's a very ugly thing that few nations actually survive because this history is screaming this warning at us that the countries that bankrupt themselves simply aren't around very long because before you can provide for the common defense and promote the general welfare, you've got to be able to pay for it.

 And the ability of our country to do so is coming into grave doubt.